-Any member of JP Progressives can request the steering committee consider an endorsement.
+Any member of JP Progressives can request the steering committee to consider an endorsement.

 There are two levels of endorsement and associated processes by JP Progressives.
 For focus races, JPP will strive to have a full endorsement process.
 For other races, we may have an abbreviated process.

 - State Treasurer